kube-rs/website/docs/controllers/optimization.md

 let cfg = watcher::Config::default().fields(&format!("metadata.name={name}"));
 ```

-This can also be comma-delimited for more names, and similarly you you can also comma deliminate an exclusion list on names or namespaces:
+This can be comma-delimited for more names, and similarly you you can also comma deliminate an exclusion list on names or namespaces:

 ```rust
 let ignoring_system_namespaces = [